unioslo/harborapi/docs/recipes/artifacts/get-artifact-vulnerabilities.md

 # Get artifact vulnerability report

-We can fetch the scan report for an artifact using [`get_artifact_scan_report`][harborapi.client.HarborAsyncClient.get_artifact_scan_report].
-The scan report contains all the vulnerabilities found in the artifact.
+We can fetch the vulnerability report for an artifact using [`get_artifact_vulnerabilities`][harborapi.client.HarborAsyncClient.get_artifact_vulnerabilities].
+The vulnerability report contains all the vulnerabilities found in the artifact.

 ```py
 import asyncio